 Nominations are evaluated against each individual award criteria by the Nominating Committee, and recommended award recipients are reviewed and approved by the WQA Board of Governors and announced at the following year’s WQA Convention & Exposition.

 Please note that not all awards are necessarily given each year.
+Nominations for 2024 Awards will open in the Fall of 2023.

 Hall of Fame